Format Registry Integration in OAIS-Compliant Digital Preservation Architecture

 A file is identified by binary signature, resolved to a PRONOM PUID, mapped into PREMIS format designation fields, then persisted with an audit trail.

-Continuous Registry Synchronization and CI/CD Deployment
+Continuous Registry Synchronisation and CI/CD Deployment

 """